jackson15j/c_sharp_random_project_for_learning/README.md

 Quick and dirty project to get my head around C#, how it uses the .NET libraries, compilation on Linux via Mono and some basic testing. ...hopefully.

+Majority of my research is in my [csharp_notes] file.

+Emacs config changes can be found in my [Github: .emacs] repo.

 Hierarchical Setup
 ------------------